Indian police charge owners as school fire toll hits 20 | Malay Mail

-SURAT, May 25 — Indian police today charged the owners of a private school after a fire killed 20 teenagers, some who died jumping from the building in a desperate bid to escape the flames, officials said.
+SURAT, May 26 — Indian police yesterday charged the owners of a private school which turned into an inferno that killed 20 teenagers, some who died jumping from the building in a desperate bid to escape the flames, officials said.

-Horrifying images of the students leaping from upper floors of the building yesterday afternoon have spread on social media.
+Horrifying images of students leaping from upper floors of the building on Friday afternoon have spread on social media.

-A youth died in hospital on Saturday, increasing the toll, as a provisional inquiry revealed that the school was housed in a plastic dome that was quickly engulfed in flames.
+A youth died in hospital yesterday, increasing the toll, as an inquiry revealed that the victims were studying in a plastic dome that was quickly engulfed by flames.

-Most of the victims were aged between 15 and 19, officials said.
+The victims were aged between 15 and 22, police said.
 More than 50 students were in classes when the fire erupted.

-Government officials said five of the dead had been due to receive exam results determining their university entrance on Saturday.
-All five had passed with flying colours, one official told AFP.
+Government officials said five of the dead had been due to receive exam results determining their university entrance yesterday.
+All had passed with flying colours, one official told AFP.

 Police have charged three owners of the tuition centre at the Takshashila Arcade with culpable homicide not amounting to murder, and attempted culpable homicide.